 Children and Family Treatment and Support services (CFTSS) are available to all MVP Medicaid Managed Care enrolled children under the age of 21 meeting applicable medical necessity criteria.
+As of January 1, 2023, CFTSS are additionally available to MVP CHP members.
 These services focus on provision of individualized Behavioral Health interventions which promote greater care flexibility and include family and community provider integration.
 Medical Necessity criteria can be found on the NYS Office of Mental Health (OMH) website.
 The following is a description of the various CFTSS.
 These services should be provided using the principles of recovery orientation, person-centeredness, strengths-based, evidence-based, and delivered in the community and the most integrated settings whenever possible.